-All complaints alleging that conduct by a faculty member violates university rules or policies or adversely affects the faculty member's performance of his/her obligation to the University shall be made in writing to an appropriate university official.
+All complaints alleging that conduct by a faculty member violates university rules or policies or adversely affects the faculty member's performance of their obligation to the University shall be made in writing to an appropriate university official.

 The official receiving the complaint shall review the complaint and act on it within 20 days.
-He/she may dismiss the complaint, refer the complaint to the next administrative level, or, after notifying the faculty member involved and consulting with him or her, he/she may take disciplinary action.
+The official may dismiss the complaint, refer the complaint to the next administrative level, or, after notifying the faculty member involved and consulting with the faculty member, the official may take disciplinary action.
 If the complaint is referred to the next administrative level, the same procedures and options shall exist except that at the level of chancellor the action to refer the complaint to the Faculty Complaint, Grievance, and Termination Review Committee is an additional option.